arkandias/geyser/README.md

 ## Contributing

-Bug reports, feature requests, and pull requests are welcome on GitHub.
+Bug reports, feature requests, and pull requests are welcome on GitHub, see [CONTRIBUTING](./CONTRIBUTING.md) for detailed instructions.

 ## License